Comfort food that’ll leave you fulfilled: Zosui Japanese rice soup

-Hotpot is a common way to enjoy steamed foods, and after you’re finished cooking in the hotpot, you’re left with a lot of soup-like liquid.
-Therefore, people decided to add the leftover rice, vegetables, and meaty bits to make a thicker soup.
+Hotpot is a common way to enjoy steamed foods, and after you’re finished cooking the hotpot, you’re left with a lot of soup-like liquid.
+Therefore, people decided to add leftover rice, different vegetables, and meaty bits to make a thicker soup.

-This idea became so popular, households all over Japan resorted to making zosui.
+This idea became so popular that households all over Japan resorted to making zosui.
 Most of the time, people have the ingredients they need in the fridge and pantry, and with a bit of dashi, you can make a hearty soup in about 30 minutes.

 However, one thing to note is that many Japanese people associate eating zosui with cold weather and having a cold or flu.
 It’s kind of like the equivalent of chicken noodle soup in Western cultures.

 When you feel ill, you just have to eat a bowl of hot soup, and since this one is easy for the stomach to digest, it’s the ultimate comfort food.